Meet the BGP Team

 In October 2016, Sonya & Bullock Garden was awarded the very first “Best in New Jersey” Jersey Fresh Farm-to-School Award by the New Jersey Department of Agriculture for her drive in ensuring that the Bullock Children’s Garden serves as a tool for assisting teachers in teaching children across the curriculum through garden education, provides free, fresh, organic produce to the local community (helping to eliminate a food desert) and for partnering with several organizations and green industry leaders to ensure successful learning opportunities for the Bullock Elementary students.
 She speaks to audiences of educators and Green Industry professionals, promoting the benefits of gardening with children and creating school gardens.

 She loves spending time gardening at home and with the children in the school garden.
 Sonya is also currently leading the expansion of the garden education initiative throughout the Glassboro School District and with the Borough of Glassboro to increase sustainability awareness and Green initiatives.
 She is currently mentoring several New Jersey schools to assist them in creating school gardens and incorporate garden education throughout their curriculum.
 Gardening is her new-found passion, which she blogs about at shoestoseeds.com.

-Most recently, Sonya created The Bullock Garden Project, Inc. nonprofit to assist schools serving large populations of students who are at-risk, receiving special education services, and/or low-income and food insecurity with establishing, supplying, funding school gardens and implementing school garden education.
+In 2017 Sonya established the nonprofit The Bullock Garden Project, Inc. The role of this nonprofit is to assist schools serving large populations of students who are at-risk, receiving special education services, and/or low-income and food insecurity with establishing and implementing school gardens.
+She has won several awards, including the most recent awards: New Jersey Agricultural Society’s Learning Through Gardening 2018 Teacher of the Year, and Project Green Schools 2018 Outstanding Green Education Program Director.